s1rhcs/Fallen-Follow-Registry/README.md

 You’ll see:

 - How many people don’t follow you back.
-- A table of those accounts.
+- A table of those accounts (horizontally scrollable on smaller screens).

-For each row you can:
+For each row, you can:

 - **Search** by username using the search box.
 - **Open** their profile in a new tab.